jieter/f-engrave/README.md

  - split into modules
  - decoupled the GUI from the actual processing
  - automated testing (using [nose](http://pythontesting.net/framework/nose/nose-introduction))
- - work towards a clean, consistent coding style (using [flake](http://flake8.pycqa.org/en/latest/user/index.html))
+ - clean, consistent coding style (using [flake](http://flake8.pycqa.org/en/latest/user/index.html))
- - document settings in settings file and use longer, more descriptive names.
+ - document settings in settings file and use more descriptive names

 ## TODO's
  - Circle around